xupgit/compute_acceleration/sdx_introduction.md

 After completing this lab, you will be able to:

-- Create an project using the SDx GUI
+- Create a project using the SDx GUI
 - Run Software Emulation to verify the functionality of a design
 - Run Hardware Emulation to verify the functionality of the generated hardware
 - Build the system and test it in hardware